Best FCA Regulated Forex Brokers 2021

-In plain language, this means a higher protection of investments for any individual Forex trader.
+In plain language, this means higher protection of investments for any individual Forex trader.

-By being obliged to keep client funds on a segregated account, a FSA regulated broker cannot use clients’ funds to cover own needs, expenses and risks as well as utilise those funds in case of the bankruptcy.
+By being obliged to keep client funds on a segregated account, an FSA regulated broker cannot use clients’ funds to cover their own needs, expenses and risks as well as utilise those funds in case of bankruptcy.

-All money received form depositors are treated as “Client money” under FSA client money rules.
+All money received from depositors is treated as “Client money” under FSA client money rules.